-Average Auckland rents tipped to hit record $600/week this year: $18/week rise forecast
+Average Auckland rents tipped to hit record $600 a week this year: $18/week rise forecast

-Auckland rents are forecast to hit a new record of $600/week.
+Auckland rents are forecast to hit a new record of $600 a week.

 Kiri Barfoot, a director of property management and agency Barfoot & Thompson, said Auckland average rents were 2.5 per cent higher in last year's final quarter compared to 2018's final quarter and she expects rents to keep rising.